panoply/vscode-liquid/readme.md

     // Whether attributes should be indented each onto their own line "forceAttribute": false,

-    // Attribute force control and handling for value expressions "valueForce": "intent",
+    // Whether or not to exclude formatting on embedded tags containing JavaScript "ignoreScripts": false,

+    // Whether or not to exclude formatting on embedded tags containing CSS "ignoreStyles": false,

+    // Whether or not to exclude formatting on embedded tags containing JSON "ignoreJson": false,

+    // Whether or not to normalize spacing within Liquid tags and output tokens.
+    "normalizeSpacing": true,

+    // Whether or not the inside of {% capture %} tags should be preserved "preserveCaptures": false,

     // If text in the provided document code should be preserved "preserveText": true,

-    // self-closing tags end will end with ' />' instead of '/>'
-    "selfCloseSpace": false,

     // Whether attributes should be preserved
     "preserveAttributes": false,

     // Quotation character conversion
-    "quoteConvert": "none"
+    "quoteConvert": "none",

+    // self-closing tags end will end with ' />' instead of '/>'
+    "selfCloseSpace": false,

+    // Attribute force control and handling for value expressions "valueForce": "intent",
   },

   // CSS/SCSS code style